eitco/dotnet-maven-plugin/README.md

 This assumes that a valid sln or csproj file is in the same path as the pom and that dotnet is available in the PATH environment variable.

+A complete reference of the available goals and parameters can be found [here](https://eitco.github.io/dotnet-maven-plugin/plugin-info.html).

 # build lifecycle

 The following goals are bound to the build lifecycle: